hackgvl/trolley-tracker-api-dot-net/README.md

 **Note:** It may be possible to run from a local DB on a development system by changing the connection string in Web.Config

  1. Build the solution.
- * Go to NuGet Package Manager Console
- * Run the command **Update-Database**  .
-This will call the seed to create the database from the included SQL script.
  * Run the application which brings up the web site in a browser.
 It should show that it is not logged in.
  * Click on the **Register as a new user** link.
  * Enter your Email and password and click **Register**.
 Note - double check that the email address is correct; there is no counter-verification by Email to confirm a valid Email account.
 This will be the system manager account - choose a meaningful name or your own email address.
  * Confirm that the browser shows your Email address as logged in in the upper right corner.
- * Under the Trolleys menu item, select Trolleys
- * Edit a trolley.
-This action adds the first user in the system as a system administrator.
+The first user in the system is the system administrator.
 The Role Manager option is now added to the Database dropdown.
  * Click on **Database / Role Manager**.   **NOTE:** No need to go further for a local development system.
  * Logout, Create a user login for the Vehicles and add it to the Vehicles role.
  * Create other user logins, or have them self-register and add them to the appropriate role(s).